Don’t miss a single bonus

 As mentioned on our online slots page, the Money Honey was pioneering in the history of slot machines and soon advanced the basic concepts of automated pay-outs seen in early 1940s machines.
 Released in 1963 by Bally, it was the first of its kind to utilise a bottomless hopper and could pay out coins unassisted.
 Previous slots required an attendant to retrieve a player’s winnings.
 Clearly, this wasn’t a sustainable method.
 The Money Honey removed this requirement completely.

 The enormous popularity of Bally’s revolutionary slot paved the way for the first video slot machine, which was developed by Fortune Coin in 1976.
 The prototype featured a 19-inch video screen that displayed the reels which were in turn operated by a series of logic boards.
 These were then mounted in cabinets.
 The early units, named after the company, were trialled at the Las Vegas Hilton Hotel.
 Following a few upgrades, they were approved by the Nevada State Gaming Commission and became popular on the strip during the late 1970s and early 80s.
-The famous fortune coin slot name would go on to be reproduced by IGT, as an online video slot in 2020.
+The famous fortune coin slot game would go on to be reproduced by IGT, as an online video slot in 2020.

 The advent of the microprocessor during this period also had a huge impact on video slots development.
 They began to be used extensively in US and UK machines and could monitor the path of coins as well as their amounts inserted by the user.
 They could also control the stepper motors by way of proximity sensors.
 In addition, software enabled the processor to determine which symbols were being displayed on the reels as well as the extent of each pay-out.
 The microprocessor also ushered in random number generators.
 Whereas original slot machines relied on a series of gears to spin their reels, which were activated by a lever, video slots make use of RNGs.
 This made the lever redundant, improved reliability and prevented casino owners from tinkering with the RTPs.